What is Multiple Sclerosis?

 - Relapse-remitting MS (RRMS): When a single episode of CIS is later followed by a second bout of the symptoms, it is medically termed as a relapse-remitting MS. Here, the symptoms are greater in intensity or are marked by frequent episodes of the health condition after periods of remission.
 During these phases of remission, the symptoms may reduce completely or partially.
 This is the most common type of multiple sclerosis.

 - Primary progressive MS (PPMS): In this type of MS, the symptoms get aggravated gradually, without remissions or early relapses.
-However, some patients may experience temporary phrases when symptoms worsen before improving.
+However, some patients may experience temporary phases when symptoms worsen before improving.

 - Secondary progressive MS (SPMS): For this type of MS, there will be episodes of relapse and remission, with the symptoms worsening gradually.